mccanne/zq/docs/language/README.md

 combined with the ubiquity and familiarity of SQL.

-And because the Zed data model is based on a heterogenous sequence of arbitrarily typed semi-structured records, the Zed language is often better fit here compared to SQL.
+And because the Zed data model is based on a heterogenous sequence of arbitrarily-typed, semi-structured records, the Zed language is often better fit here compared to SQL.
 For example, an aggregation that operates on heterogeneous data might look like this:
 ```